argontechs/club-ledger/README.md

 # ClubLedger

 Sales-tracking and commission-management system for nightlife sales/marketing companies.
 Multi-club, white-label, deployed **one instance per operator company** — each company runs its own ClubLedger with its own clubs, ambassadors, rate plans, and branding.
-(First production instance: Nono Club, Malaysia.)
+(First production instance: 9 Degrees, Malaysia.)

 Single full-stack Nuxt 4 application — SPA frontend + Nitro server routes + Drizzle ORM + MySQL — designed to deploy as one Node service on CloudPanel.